AwesomeNine/Email/README.md

 ## 📃 About Email

-This package provides ease of managing data localization within WordPress.
+This package provides ease of designing and sending emails within WordPress.

 ## 💾 Installation